pillimetlavamsi/Splunk/Attacks/SSH_Brute_Force_Attack/Readme.md

 ssh vamsi@192.168.56.104
 ```

-When prompted for a password, type **incorrect passwords** multiple times.
+When prompted for a password, i entered wrong passwords two times and correct password for the third time.
 SSH allows 3 attempts per connection by default before closing.
 Reconnect and repeat to generate multiple failed events.

 ![SSH Brute Force](./Images/SSH_B_F_8.jpg)